Organizational Culture: People vs Process

 - How do the values in that value proposition match the people development side of our business and the process development side of our business?
 Are they interrelated or are they disconnected?

 Most organizations have values that are put on the wall, but not lived.
 Most organizations have developed skill sets and process improvement and process development.
 Most organizations do not have well defined people development processes that build teams and build the morale of the organizations through the people.
-Lastly, most organizations who have one or the other of the above mentioned things have not integrated the two into one process.
+Lastly, most organizations, who have one or more of the above mentioned things, have not integrated the two into one process.

 It’s essential and critical in this transformational age of business development that the people-side and the process-side become married into one overriding direction that empowers and drives the organization forward.